wlonk/arcadia/rules/change_and_growth.rst

    XP by learning secrets and spending them to learn secrets feels weird.
 So that's a change to make.

+   In that case, the correct cost for personal advances is 4; that way, the 1/2/5 earns map nicely to it.
+Family advances probably are more expensive, because family is harder to change, and to incentivize more family members?

    Passion triggers need review to avoid the arc problem, too.

 -  Learn a new spell (in consultation with the Host)